valor-software/ng2-tree/README.md

 ```

 ## :gun: Controller
 First of all you should know how to get a controller of a particular node.
 You can get a controller of a node only if you set an id property of a node.

+> TIP: Ids for nodes created via the context menu or using a TreeController instance get populated automatically unless nodes had ids before there were added to the tree

 For example, your tree structure should look like:

 ```typescript
 public tree: TreeModel = {